ironhack-labs/lab-react-ironcontacts/README.md

 We are going to create contact management app with React for this producer.

-You can find the starter code in the starter code folder of this Github repo.
+You can find the starter code in the starter code folder of this GitHub repo.

 ## Submission